CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 (E.g. [The Social deilemma](https://g.co/kgs/LZikMX), tying truth with memes, [Q-Anon](https://abcnews.go.com/Politics/men-qanon/story?id=73046374), echo chambers, etc).

-Moreover, even with younger demographics or even my age group, I would assumed aligned moral ethics and upholdment of truth would reside in their hearts.
+Moreover, even with younger demographics or even my age group (i.e. younger family members & friends), I would assumed aligned moral ethics and upholdment of truth would reside in their hearts.
 However, they've become one-issue partisan where if their issue is not addressed, then no matter their morals, they'll stick with the unjust.
 Even to older demographics, how can I educate them on how to properly navigate the internet, meanwhile not impose too much bias into those recommendations?

 **This is something I am still thinking about how to solve**.
 If you have a suitable solution in the meantime, feel free to let me know.

+>  "There are three kinds of lies: lies, damned lies, and statistics." --Mark Twain (via my Junior College Stats Professor)

 ## 2.0 Career